HandsOnDataViz/book/docs/HandsOnDataViz.md

 updated map title should appear, allowing you to check its appearance before pushing your edits to the web.

-Warning: To fully view more complex code templates in your local browser, including some [Chart.js or Highcharts templates in Chapter 12](chartcode.html) or [Leaflet templates in Chapter 13](leaflet.html), you may need to temporarily relax [same-origin policy
+Sidebar: To fully view more complex code templates in your local browser, including some [Chart.js or Highcharts templates in Chapter 12](chartcode.html) or [Leaflet templates in Chapter 13](leaflet.html), you may need to temporarily relax [same-origin policy